Matirix/1800_202210_13/README.md

 ## General Info
 This browser based web application to ...
-I am Felix and I am excited to receive a conflict!?!
+I am Matt and I am excited for any conflict : )

 ## Technologies
 Technologies used for this project: